briantist/galactory/README.md

                         The host name and port of the server, as seen from clients.
 Used for generating links. [env var: GALACTORY_SERVER_NAME] --artifactory-path ARTIFACTORY_PATH
-                        The URL of the path in Artifactory where collections are stored. [env var:
+                        The URL of the path in Artifactory where collections are stored.
-                        GALACTORY_ARTIFACTORY_PATH]
+                        [env var: GALACTORY_ARTIFACTORY_PATH]
   --artifactory-api-key ARTIFACTORY_API_KEY
-                        If set, is the API key used to access Artifactory. [env var:
+                        If set, is the API key used to access Artifactory.
-                        GALACTORY_ARTIFACTORY_API_KEY]
+                        [env var: GALACTORY_ARTIFACTORY_API_KEY]
-  --use-galaxy-key      If set, uses the Galaxy token as the Artifactory API key. [env var:
+  --use-galaxy-key      If set, uses the Galaxy token as the Artifactory API key.
-                        GALACTORY_USE_GALAXY_KEY]
+                        [env var: GALACTORY_USE_GALAXY_KEY]
   --prefer-configured-key
-                        If set, prefer the confgured Artifactory key over the Galaxy token. [env
+                        If set, prefer the confgured Artifactory key over the Galaxy token.
-                        var: GALACTORY_PREFER_CONFIGURED_KEY]
+                        [env var: GALACTORY_PREFER_CONFIGURED_KEY]
-  --log-file LOG_FILE   If set, logging will go to this file instead of the console. [env var:
+  --log-file LOG_FILE   If set, logging will go to this file instead of the console.
-                        GALACTORY_LOG_FILE]
+                        [env var: GALACTORY_LOG_FILE]
   --log-level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
-                        The desired logging level. [env var: GALACTORY_LOG_LEVEL] --log-headers         Log the headers of every request (DEBUG level only). [env var:
+                        The desired logging level. [env var: GALACTORY_LOG_LEVEL] --log-headers         Log the headers of every request (DEBUG level only).
-                        GALACTORY_LOG_HEADERS]
+                        [env var: GALACTORY_LOG_HEADERS]
-  --log-body            Log the body of every request (DEBUG level only). [env var:
+  --log-body            Log the body of every request (DEBUG level only).
-                        GALACTORY_LOG_BODY]
+                        [env var: GALACTORY_LOG_BODY]
   --proxy-upstream PROXY_UPSTREAM
                         If set, then find, pull and cache results from the specified galaxy server in addition to local. [env var: GALACTORY_PROXY_UPSTREAM] -npns NO_PROXY_NAMESPACE, --no-proxy-namespace NO_PROXY_NAMESPACE
                         Requests for this namespace should never be proxied.
-Can be specified multiple times. [env var: GALACTORY_NO_PROXY_NAMESPACE]
+Can be specified multiple times. [env var: GALACTORY_NO_PROXY_NAMESPACE] --cache-minutes CACHE_MINUTES
+                        The time period that a cache entry should be considered valid.
+                        [env var: GALACTORY_CACHE_MINUTES]
+  --cache-read CACHE_READ
+                        Look for upsteam caches and use their values.
+                        [env var: GALACTORY_CACHE_READ]
+  --cache-write CACHE_WRITE
+                        Populate the upstream cache in Artifactory.
+Should be false when no API key is provided or the key has no permission to write.
+                        [env var: GALACTORY_CACHE_WRITE]

 Args that start with '--' (eg. --listen-addr) can also be set in a config file (/etc/galactory.d/*.conf or ~/.galactory/*.conf or specified via -c).
 Config file syntax allows: